What is a Treatment Co-ordinator?

-My main job is to be there for the patient when they need me, I see them through from the start to finish of their treatment (and usually shed a tear at the end!)
+Their main job is to be there for the patient when they need someone.
+They see them through from the start to finish of their treatment (and usually shed a tear at the end!)

 Why did you become a Treatment Co-ordinator?

-I was senior Dental nurse at Cherrybank before going on maternity leave and when I came back the opportunity was there to move into the treatment co-ordinator role.
+I was senior Dental nurse at Cherrybank the opportunity was there to move into the treatment co-ordinator role.
 When asked if I would like to do it, I jumped at the chance!!

 What areas of the job do you particularly enjoy/ are you particularly interested in?

 I love seeing patients through a smile design/makeover.
 My main interest is dental implants and what they can do for patients.
 I have seen patient’s lives completely change with the treatment we have provided them.